Multiple Randomization Designs: Estimation and Inference with Interference: Proofs for Multiple Randomization Designs

-where the expression \Cref{eq:variance2_row} is implied by \Cref{lemma:pure_experiments} since in a SMRD, we can see each row $i$ as its own population with mean $\axismeanpopulation{i}{\rb}$ and corresponding estimate $\axismeanestimate{i}{\rb}$.
-Then, for those rows which feature at least two columns of type $\type$, we can provide an unbiased estimate of the variance term in \Cref{eq:variance2_row}.
+where \cref{eq:variance2_row} is implied by standard results in sampling theory: in a SMRD we can see each row $i$ as its own population with mean $\axismeanpopulation{i}{\rb}$ and corresponding estimate $\axismeanestimate{i}{\rb}$.
+Then, for those rows which feature at least two columns of type $\type$, we can provide an unbiased estimate of the variance term in \cref{eq:variance2_row}.
 Define the sample estimate